dps/journal/README.md

-# journal

-Based on DIY Organizer.

-DIY Organizer was originally by Rurik Christiansen (rurik) from http://www.diyplanner.com/node/6270 and is licensed under a Creative Commons License.

 # Journal

 I'm a Software person, I spend 80+% of my waking hours in front of some kind of computing device.
 I love it.
 Building software products is fun and creative - virtually anything you imagine is possible, sometimes things that seem impossible are just difficult.
 Careful thinking and prioritization helps build the most amazing products.